 - 1 tablespoon extra virgin olive oil (optional)

-- Whisk lemon juice, (olive oil), mustard (and honey/maple syrup) in medium bowl to blend.
+- Whisk lemon juice, (olive oil), mustard (and honey/maple syrup) in small bowl to blend.

 - Season with salt and pepper.

-- Add dressing to apples and toss to coat.
+- Add dressing to fruits and toss to coat.

 - Sprinkle with cranberries and almond flakes and toss slightly again.